spxcds/pigeon/README.md

 ## Introduction

 ```
-    Pigeon is a LAN file transfer tool;
+    Pigeon is a file transfer tool worked in LAN.
 ```

 ## Developers